nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

 Overview
 =============

-The Partition Manager script reads a set of Partition Manager and Kconfig configurations.
+The Partition Manager script reads a set of Partition Manager configurations.
 Using this information it deduces the start address and size of each partition.

-In a multi image build context there exist one root image, and one or more sub-images.
+In a multi image build context there exists one root image, and one or more sub-images.
-The size of the root image partition is dynamic, while the size of all sub-image partitions are statically defined.
+The size of the root image partition is dynamic, while the sizes of all sub-image partitions are statically defined.

 When the start addresses and sizes have been set, the values are used in the preprocessing of the linker script for each image.